Dark Blue (TV series): Season 2 (2010)

-Home media
+Home release

 On July 6, 2011, Warner Bros. released Dark Blue: The Complete First Season on DVD in region 1 via their Warner Archive Collection.
 This is a Manufacture-on-Demand (MOD) release, available exclusively through Warner's online store and only in the United States.
 The second and final season was released on May 8, 2012, once again an MOD release available via Warner Archive.